-- (1) Accessory Structures with a maximum floor area per structure of 1,200 square feet or less. - (2) Garages. - (3) Fencing. - (4) Operation and storage of vehicles, equipment and machinery which is incidental to the permitted principal use. - (5) Sheds. - (6) Signs, on-site, subject to provision of Article 9.8 of this ordinance.
+1. Accessory Structures with a maximum floor area per structure of 1,200 square feet or less.
+2. Garages.
+3. Fencing.
+4. Operation and storage of vehicles, equipment and machinery which is incidental to the permitted principal use.
+5. Sheds.
+6. Signs, on-site, subject to provision of [Section 11.9](#) of this ordinance.

 8.4 Conditional Uses.
-The following uses may be allowed in the Forest Management (F-1) as conditional uses, subject to the provisions regarding the issuance of a conditional use permit:
+The following uses may be allowed in Forest Management (F-1) as conditional uses, subject to the provisions regarding the issuance of a conditional use permit:

-- (1) Accessory structures with a maximum floor area of 1,200 square feet or greater.
+1. Accessory structures with a maximum floor area of 1,200 square feet or greater.
+2. Tree farm and tree removal activities